A Combination Vintage Boutique, Used Bookstore, and Plant Shop Is Now Open in Takoma Park

 The trio became friends while running their businesses in Takoma Park.
 Keiner and Traynor operated storefronts in the neighborhood, and Cheeky’s Vintage began with pop-ups in Takoma Park before opening a location in Hyattsville.
 Over time, the owners realized their products fit together in a single space.

 “It was striking to me how similar our vision was,” says Keiner.
 “When I talked to Agnes, I was like, ‘Wouldn’t it be great if we could have a first floor boutique, and it could be really integrated, plants and books?’
-And then I would talk to Heather and we would have the same conversation: ‘Wouldn’t it be great if we could do the vintage and the books?'”
+And then I would talk to Heather and we would have the same conversation: ‘Wouldn’t it be great if we could do the vintage and the books?’ ”

 As a collaboration between three businesses, the store offers an eclectic mix of goods.
-There’s a large selection of mid-century modern furniture, including vintage glassware and tables, which Rowe procures from auctions and estate sales.
+There’s a large selection of midcentury-modern furniture, including vintage glassware and tables, which Rowe procures from auctions and estate sales.
 Bookshelves are lined with titles ranging from classics to new releases, and the small collection is carefully curated by Keiner.
 Lush shelves burst with tropical houseplants, which Traynor sources from a local greenhouse.

 The shop is located in a former bank dating back to the 1930s.
 (An area that was once a cash-drop processing room is now a children’s reading corner.)
 Entering the store is like stepping into a Pinterest board: a woodland forest is painted on the wall, display cases hold small trinkets such as matchboxes and vintage Metro tokens, and a reclaimed 1930s sink is filled with verdant plants.